Scandinavian coastal conifer forests: Subregions and species

-The lack of spruce north of the Arctic circle (Saltfjell) and along the southwestern coast is mainly due to barriers such as fjords and mountain ranges, and planted spruce grows well north of the arctic circle as in Tromsø.
-The southern limit of the Norway Spruce habitat in Norway is limited by mountains and fjords blocking the way, and also because of winters being too mild for Norway spruce near the outer seaboard along the southwestern coast.
+The lack of spruce north of the Arctic Circle (Saltfjell) and along the southwestern coast is mainly due to barriers such as fjords and mountain ranges, and planted Spruce grows well north of the Arctic Circle as in Tromsø Municipality.

+The southern limit of the Norway spruce habitat in Norway is formed by a barrier of mountains and fjords, as well as winters being too mild for Norway spruce near the outer seaboard along the southwestern coast.
 Along the southwestern coast and fjords (Vestlandet or Western Norway) is a temperate mixed forest with pine, some yew and deciduous trees (betula pendula, wych elm, linden, oak, aspen, hazel, juniper) in the lowlands and more typical boreal forest at higher altitudes.
-Several species reach their northernmost extent in this ecoregion (naturally occurrence): Oak to Edøy and Ørland, yew to Molde, holly to Smøla, ash to Frosta, linden to Brønnøy, elm to Beiarn, hazel to Steigen, and pine has its northernmost forests in the world at Stabbursdalen National Park.
+Several species reach their northernmost extent in this ecoregion (naturally occurring): oak at Edøya and Ørland, yew at Molde, holly at Smøla, ash at Frosta, linden at Brønnøy, elm at Beiarn, hazel at Steigen, and pine has its northernmost forests in the world at Stabbursdalen National Park.

-The botanically richest areas - the coast north to Ålesund and some patches further north along Trondheimsfjord), although less diverse than the Oslofjord area due to migration barriers like fjords and mountains - are considered boreonemoral.
-Some of the wettest areas in this region, where annual rainfall exceed 2,000 mm or even 3,00 mm, are sometimes considered boreonemoral rainforest.
+The botanically richest areas – the coast north up to Ålesund and some patches further north along Trondheimsfjord), although less diverse than the Oslofjord area due to migration barriers like fjords and mountains – are considered boreonemoral.
+Some of the wettest areas in this region, where annual rainfall exceed 2000 mm or even 3000 mm, are sometimes considered boreonemoral temperate rainforest.

 Introduced species

 Introduced species include the Norway spruce, which has been planted for economic reasons in areas outside the natural range both on the southwestern coast and in the northernmost part of the ecoregion.
 Sitka spruce has also been planted extensively, especially near the outer seaboard, even north to Vesterålen and Harstad.

 Sycamore maple was introduced to private gardens and church yards more than 150 years ago, and has spread profusely along the southwestern coast, along the central coast (Trøndelag) and, to a considerably lesser degree, north to Vesterålen.
 It is still most common near cities and villages, but seems certain to continue expansion along the coast and fjords.

-There are many smaller introduced plants spreading, such as rosa rugosa.
+There are many smaller introduced plants spreading, such as Rosa rugosa.
 However, due to the often steep terrain, forestry has been somewhat limited in the coastal area, and many areas with original vegetation remain, but are often fragmented, especially so in the southern part of the ecoregion.
 American mink, originally escaped from fur farms, have colonized the whole country, and threaten sea bird colonies in some areas, but have not reached the outermost islands such as Røst, which have the largest sea bird colonies.
 The native otter seem to be dominant in areas with competition.